ibm-cloud-docs/cephaas/uploading_s3_cert_sds.md

 # Uploading S3 certificate
 {: #uploading-s3-certificate-sds}

 S3 certificates are required to secure the S3 endpoint.
-Upload S3 SSL certificate by using the UI, CLI, or API.
+You can upload to add a new S3 SSL certificate or modify the existing certificate by using the UI, CLI, or API.
 {: shortdesc}